Bharat Biotech submits new request to Brazilian regulator on GMP issues for Covaxin | Health

 For the exceptional import order, only the minimum data of Good Production Practices are analyzed, but without the need for the certificate in question, Anvisa further said.

-Anvisa recently authorized the conduct of clinical trials of Covaxin in Brazil.
+Anvisa recently authorised the conduct of clinical trials of Covaxin in Brazil.

-Approval for tests on the immunizer developed in India will serve to assess the efficacy, safety, and consistency between vaccine batches, it said.
+Approval for tests on the immuniser developed in India will serve to assess the efficacy, safety and consistency between vaccine batches, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)